DevratSingh/Myprojects/README.md

-The objective here is to provide a detailed overview of the projects, I have taken so far.
-Most of the projects, have links to their respective resposiories and their documentations.
-Please bear in mind that some of the projects have been undertaken as group and I have played different key roles in them to accomplish the final goal, while also being aware of the intricasies involved in other modules.
+The objective here is to provide a detailed overview of the projects I have taken so far.
+Most of these projects have links to their respective respositories and documentations (unless priviate).
+Please bear in mind that some of the projects have been undertaken as a group and I have been responsible for different modules that contribute to the final system.
+However, I have made a point to also be aware of the intricasies of other components that form the specific system.

 ## Autonomous Exploration of Crazyflie Drone in a Known Environment
 <p align="justify">